Lisa the Vegetarian: Cultural references

+Lisa's experience of seeing a lamb and then being served lamb soon afterward is reminiscent of the McCartneys' own conversions to vegetarianism.
+Paul and Linda McCartney’s decision to go meat-free came about in 1975.
+They watched lambs playing outside their farm window while sat eating lamb chops.

-When Lisa, Apu, and the McCartneys gather on the Kwik-E-Mart roof, Apu tells Lisa, "I learned long ago to tolerate others rather than forcing my beliefs on them.
+When Lisa, Apu, and the McCartneys gather on the Kwik-E-Mart roof, Apu tells Lisa: "I learned long ago to tolerate others rather than forcing my beliefs on them.
 You know, you can influence people without badgering them always.
 It's like Paul's song, 'Live and Let Live'."
 Paul corrects Apu and says the song's title is actually "Live and Let Die".
 The McCartneys later ask Lisa if she would like to hear a song, and Apu sings part of "Sgt.
-Pepper's Lonely Hearts Club Band", to which the McCartneys snap along.
+Pepper's Lonely Hearts Club Band", to which the McCartneys snap along, and Lisa backs away slowly while cringing to Apu's off-key rendition.

-Release
+Reception

 "Lisa the Vegetarian" originally aired on the Fox network in the United States on October 15, 1995.
 It finished 47th in the ratings for the week of October 9–15, 1995, with a Nielsen rating of 9.0, equivalent to approximately 8.63 million viewing households.
 The episode was the fourth highest-rated show on the Fox network that week, following The X-Files, Fox NFL Sunday, and Melrose Place.
-"Lisa the Vegetarian" was later selected for release in a 2000 video collection of episodes titled The Simpsons – Raiders of the Lost Fridge.
-Other episodes included in the collection set were "Guess Who's Coming to Criticize Dinner?", "King-Size Homer", and "Burns Verkaufen der Kraftwerk".
-"Lisa the Vegetarian" was later included in The Simpsons' season seven DVD set, which was released on December 13, 2005.
-David X. Cohen, Mark Kirkland, Matt Groening, and David Mirkin participated in the episode's DVD audio commentary.

 The episode won an Environmental Media Award in the "Best Television Episodic Comedy" category, which has been awarded every year since 1991 to the best television episode or film with an environmental message.
 The episode has also received a Genesis Award in the "Best Television Comedy Series, Ongoing Commitment" category.
 The Genesis Award is awarded annually by the Humane Society of the United States to honor works that raise the public's understanding of animal issues.